-Certain accounting standards and interpretations have been published that are not mandatory for the 30 June 2015 reporting period.
-The Group 's assessment of the impact of these new standards and interpretations is set out below.
-Changes that are not likely to materially impact the financial report of the Group have not been reported.
+Certain accounting standards and interpretations have been published that are not mandatory for the 30 June 2016 reporting period.
+The Group's assessment of the impact of these new standards and interpretations is set out below.

-New standards and interpretations not yet mandatory
+New standards and interpretations not vet mandatory

 The Group has adopted the revisions to AASB 9 in AASB 2013-9 Amendments to Australian Accounting Standards - Conceptual Framework, Materiality and Financial Instruments from 1 January 2014.
 This includes the new hedging requirements contained in Chapter 6 which the Group has adopted at that date for all prospective hedge relationships.
-All of the hedge relationships that were entered into before 1 January 2014 have qualified for hedge accounting under the new requirements.
+All of the hedge relationships that were entered into before 1 January 2014 have gualified for hedge accounting under the new requirements.